Serrin/Celestra-beta/README.md

 `bind(function,context);` | __Stability: 4 - Stable.__<BR>Returns a function that is bound to a context.
 Both of the parameters are mandatory.
 `classof(value[,class[,throw=false]]);` | __Stability: 4 - Stable.__<BR>Get the real type of a value.
 If this is an object, then the return value is the detailed object type (e.g.: array).
 If the class (string) parameter is given, then the return value (boolean) is the equality of the type of the value and the second parameter.
 If the third parameter (boolean) is true and the type of the value and the second parameter aren't equals, then the function is throwing a `TypeError();`, else the return value is true.
 `constant(value);` | __Stability: 4 - Stable.__<BR>A one time assignment function to create a constant value in ES5.
 This returns a function, which returns the given value.
 (In math: `f(x)=x`)
+`createPolyfillMethod(object,property,value);`| __Stability: 4 - Stable.__<BR>This function creates a writable, configurable and non-enumerable property with the given value in the object if the property doesn't exist in the object.
+The return value boolean and checks that the creating of the method was successful.<BR>__Example:__<BR> `CEL.createPolyfillMethod(Array.prototype, "at", function(...){...});`
+`createPolyfillProperty(object,property, value);`| __Stability: 4 - Stable.__<BR>This function creates a writable, configurable and enumerable property with the given value in the object if the property doesn't exist in the object.
+The return value boolean and checks that the creating of the property was successful.
 `delay(ms).then(callback);` | __Stability: 4 - Stable.__<BR>A promise based delay function.
 The ms (milliseconds) parameter is mandatory and have to be an integer.<BR>__Sample:__<BR>`CEL.sleep(5000).then(() => alert("5 seconds")).catch(console.log.bind(console)).finally(() => alert("done"));`
+`deleteOwnProperty(object,property[,Throw = false]);`| __Stability: 4 - Stable.__<BR>This function deletes an own property in the given object.
+If Throw is true and the deleting was unsuccessful, then an error will be thrown.<BR>__Return values:__<BR>1 - The property was own and the delete was successful.<BR>0 - The property is own and the delete was unsuccessful.<BR>-1 - The property is not own or not exists.
 `extend([deep,]target,source1[,sourceN]);` | __Stability: 4 - Stable.__<BR>This is an enhanced version of the `Object.assign` method.
 The deep parameter (boolean) is optional and sets the deep copy (recursive) of the sources.
 `F();` | __Stability: 4 - Stable.__<BR>This function returns false.
 `filterIn(object,callback);` | __Stability: 4 - Stable.__<BR>The filterIn() function executes a provided function once for each object property and returns a new object with the properties which were be filtered.
 The object parameter is mandatory and has to be an object.
 The callback parameter is mandatory and has to be a function.
 The parameter function will be called with these arguments: key value, key, object.<BR>__Example:__<BR>`var o1 = {"a": 1, "b": 2, "c": 3};`<BR>`console.log(o1);`<BR>`// Object { a: 1, b: 2, c: 3 }`<BR>`var o2 = CEL.filterIn(o1, (v, p, o) => (v > 1));`<BR>`console.log(o2);`<BR>`// Object { b: 2, c: 3 }`